 The New York Academy of Science, First Award for Scientific Achievement.

-City University of New York, Thomas W. Smith Academic Fellowship.
+CUNY Baccalaureate for Unique and Interdisciplinary Studies, City University of New York, Thomas W. Smith Academic Fellowship.